 Fixed-income investors seem caught between a rock and a hard place.

-Government bonds offer some downside protection, but with global yields near record lows, the protection feels thin, and the income stream may be inadequate.
+Government bonds offer some downside mitigation, but with global yields near record lows, the buffer feels thin, and the income stream may be inadequate.

 On the flip side, higher-yielding credits can boost income but are also more volatile, especially when credit spreads are below historical norms, as they are today.
 That doesn’t appeal when credit cycles are long in the tooth.